bifurcationkit/BifurcationKitDocs.jl/docs/src/NSContinuationPO.md

 # Continuation of Neimark-Sacker (NS) bifurcations of periodic orbits

-!!! warning "Work in progress"
-    Continuation of NS of POs is a recent addition.
-It has not been thoroughly tested.

 In this page, we explain how to perform continuation of NS points of periodic orbits and detect the associated codim 2 bifurcations.

 ### List of detected codim 2 bifurcation points